Steven F. Arnold: Tableau photography, paintings, and assemblage

 Dressed for Dalí, a tableau-vivant by American artist Steven Arnold.

 After returning to California, and failing to make any progress on other film projects, Arnold was driven to find new modes of expression.
 So he established his Los Angeles photography studio and west coast salon, Zanzibar.
 From 1982 to 1989, Arnold found his niche, designing and shooting tableau-vivants for four books; he left thousands of living tableau photographs and negatives unpublished.
 He nurtured close friendships with kindred spirits such as actress Ellen Burstyn and Simon Doonan.
 Arnold adored the vast cross-section of society represented at his nightly Salons, but also culled inspiration from his dreams, world religions, sexuality, fine art masterpieces, Jungian archetypes, social attitudes, excess, and artifice, working all night, and waking each afternoon to sketch dreams and visions into his growing collection of sketchbooks.
 In addition to his photography, Arnold also translated these his drawings into a large body of paintings and assemblage sculpture between 1990 and his death in 1994.

 Death

 Arnold was diagnosed with AIDS in 1988 at the height of his popularity and died in 1994.
-His works are in the collections of the Whitney Museum of American Art in New York, Frankfurter Kunstverein in Germany, the Museum of Modern Art (MoMA) in New York, Cinémathèque Française in Paris, the San Francisco Museum of Modern Art (SF MoMA), the Oakland Museum of California, the ONE National Gay and Lesbian Archive and Museum in Los Angeles, and the Cincinnati Art Museum.
+His works are in the collections of the Whitney Museum of American Art in New York, Frankfurter Kunstverein in Germany, the Museum of Modern Art (MoMA) in New York, Cinémathèque Française in Paris, the San Francisco Museum of Modern Art (SF MoMA), the Oakland Museum of California, the ONE National Gay and Lesbian Archives at the USC Libraries in Los Angeles, and the Cincinnati Art Museum.